ngpal/brainspace/content/More of Me/Astronomy.md

 Mars is easy to spot, but is also a rare find in the night sky.
 It's the only red object in the night sky that will not twinkle.
 So be on the lookout for that.

 ## Bonus: Picture guide
 To get a semi decent picture of any of the above, all you need is a relatively newer phone which has night mode photography.
-Point your phone at the night sky and click a picture.
+Point your camera at the night sky and click a picture.
 Hold your phone as still as possible during the photo.
 If there's a lot of light pollution or things aren't bright enough, use the edit option to crank up the contrast and lower the brightness.

 Hope you get clear skies and starry nights! 🌌🪐🔭